 Allan Savory and his wife, Jody Butterfield, co-founded the Africa Centre for Holistic Management in 1992 to support the dissemination of Holistic Management in Africa through innovative training and outreach programs based on a practical learning site that provides evidence of land, water and wildlife restoration using livestock.
 In 2009 they co-founded the U.S.-based Savory Institute with others to expand the work globally.

 ACHM is a Zimbabwean-registered social welfare organisation affiliated with the Savory Institute as the first member in what has become a global network of hubs, or learning centres.
-Based on the 3,200-hectare Dimbangombe Ranch, near Victoria Falls, ACHM has been able to demonstrate the effectiveness of Holistic Management and Holistic Planned Grazing on its own land for over a decade.
+Based on the 3,200-hectare Dimbangombe Conservancy, near Victoria Falls, ACHM has been able to demonstrate the effectiveness of Holistic Management and Holistic Planned Grazing on its own land for over a decade.
 From this solid foundation of proven results ACHM began working directly with local communal farmers in 2005 and with NGO’s and government agencies in 2010 following receipt of a five-year, multi-million dollar grant from the US Agency for International Development to develop a training of trainers program to extend the knowledge more rapidly.

 Our 3,200-hectare learning site is 32 km south of Victoria Falls.
 It is home to a large wildlife population, a mixed herd of cattle and goats, and an ever-improving landscape.